Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 ![alt text](.//assets/images/LIGHTHOUSE_validation.png)

-Please see details on the manual testing of all of the features on the website (HTML first, followed by CSS)
+Please see details on the manual testing of all of the website (HTML first, followed by CSS)

 <h3>The testing of <b>HTML</b> was completed on the W3C Validator.</h3>